 If APS discovers that a crime has been committed, they will bring in the authorities.
 Anyone who is convicted of neglect against a senior may be subject to a court-ordered sentence, without probation or suspension.

 If your loved one has been the victim of neglect at the hands of a nursing home caregiver, you may be eligible to collect compensation for the damages they’ve suffered.
 APS will not get you these damages, however.
 They handle the criminal side.
-To get compensated, you’ll need help from an experienced elder neglect law firm like Stewart Bell, PLLC.
+To get compensated, contact our experienced nursing home neglect attorneys at Stewart Bell, PLLC today.